resolver(5) - phpMan

 or control characters.

-inet6 sets RES_USE_INET6 in _res.options.
+inet6 Sets RES_USE_INET6 in _res.options.
 This has the effect

-ostbyname(3) function, and of mapping IPv4 responses in
+gethostbyname(3) function, and of mapping IPv4 responses

-A record set exists.
+an A record set exists.
+Since glibc 2.25, this option is

 ip6-bytestring (since glibc 2.3.4)

-sets RES_USE_BSTRING in _res.options.
-This causes
+Sets RES_USEBSTRING in _res.options.
+This causes reverse

-then nibble format is used.
+is the default), then nibble format is used.
+This option

 Clear/set RES_NOIP6DOTINT in _res.options.
 When this